-Non-Exempt: The normal working day is a minimum of eight (8) hours which will include a 1⁄2 hour unpaid lunch, unless otherwise indicated on the job posting.
-Some positions will not have a duty-free lunch, as indicated in the job posting.
-Employee hours are established yearly.
-Bus Drivers and Program Support Aides working day will be dependent upon the bus run.
+Non-Exempt: The normal working day is a minimum of seven (7) hours which will include a $\frac{1}{2}$ hour unpaid lunch, unless otherwise indicated on the job posting.
 Employees classified as non-exempt will be paid 1.5 times their hourly rate for any hours worked over 40 in a work week; however, any hours worked over 40 in a work week must have prior approval from the Supervisor.